Bali 2026 Important Information to Read ASAP

 So for me, with one suitcase, a carry on case, a laptop bag and my handbag, that is four pieces.

-After your application has been processed you will get an email from Ceisa Barang Penumpang, and it will include a URL link for the QR Registration Code to be scanned by the Customs officer at Denpasar Airport.
+After your application has been processed you will get an email from Ditjen Imigrasi Info, and it will include a QR Code to be scanned by the Customs officer at Denpasar Airport.

 PLEASE BE SURE TO TAKE A PHONE SCREENSHOT OF THE QR CODE THAT IS GENERATED AFTER THE APPLICATION, AND ALSO PRINT THE QR CODE AND KEEP IT WITH YOUR TRAVEL DOCUMENTS.

 Position this printed page at the front of your documents because this is likely to be the only QR code they will ask to see at Customs at Denpasar Airport.
-(You need all three visas but as the other two are already linked to your passport you probably won’t be asked about them.)
+(You need all three visas but as the others are already linked to your passport you might not be asked about them.)

 Also, I want to tell you that you can feel quite smug as you walk past all the people at Denpasar Airport who didn’t apply for this visa online ahead of their flight and are madly scrambling to get it done on the dodgy computers in Arrivals.